couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 We use the following typographical conventions to mark different parts of the command syntax:

 - Square brackets [] indicate optional parts
-- Curled braces {} indicate you must provide this clause
 - Separator | indicates you choose one alternative
 - Dots ... mean that you can repeat the preceding element in a query